 Today, I partake on several groups that are ongoing to personal growth.
 Jackie is a great friend, sister and my therapist that has helped me thru out this year.
 She is persistent on doing better and setting me up on dates.
 Having a cheerleader on my tribe who is confident in her skin is one of the greatest gifts I will cherish.
 A brave woman who has overcome some challenges in her life.

 Acknowledging the mess is experiencing and facing obstacles that will lead better life enhancements.
-Just show up and be authentic with a messy life.
+Just show up and be authentic with life – and embrace the mess you are.
 It’s all about embracing your quirkiness as it allows you to be human.
 What sort chaos or clutter of life have you encountered in the past or the present?
 Please share your thoughts and comment about my story.
 I look forward to reading your comments.